 Masta Killa: I was kind of testing the climate of where I thought the music was at this time.
 And it just seemed like to me, Selling My Soul was needed for the Hip Hop universe because right now, my opinion is you can’t get any music like [Selling My Soul].
 Everything else is like you can get that over there, you can get that over here.
 I just felt like Selling My Soul is needed right now for the people, just good music that you can put on without having to fast forward and be played at any occasion.
 I felt this was the right time for this particular project.

 Justin: One of the things that stood out about the album was the vibrant, soulful production.
 It actually reminded me of Ghostface’s The Pretty Toney Album and I know you shouted him out on this LP.
-So, was there any influence from that project for you here?masta-killa
+So, was there any influence from that project for you here?

 Masta Killa: Well, I’ve been influenced by beautiful music since I knew what music was.
 I have a song on there called “Dirty Soul” where I mention a few artists that I’ve been a fan of and that I’ve studied since, like I said, first started listening to music.
 So for me, to just want to make something beautiful and to make something nourishing is only me giving back everything that I’ve studied.